 You probably have cinnamon in your kitchen right now.
-You may not be using it as liberally as you should.
+You may not be using it as liberally as you should, but it makes it to the top of my list of foods that detox because it's so helpful.
 Cinnamon is a fantastic warming spice, especially over the winter months.
 Here are a few reasons you should up your cinnamon intake.

 - Cinnamon improves blood sugar levels.
 Research has shown that type 2 diabetics who consumed as little as one gram (about a quarter of a teaspoon) of cinnamon a day had reduced glucose and lipid levels.
 (1)